AliceO2Group/QualityControl/doc/Framework.md

 ## Monitor cycles

 The QC tasks monitor and process data continuously during a so-called "monitor cycle".
 At the end of such a cycle they publish the QC objects that will then continue their way in the QC data flow.
+Since v1.178.0 cycles are stored in the metadata of QOs and MOs under the key `CycleNumber` inside the QCDB.

 A monitor cycle lasts typically between **1 and 5 minutes**, some reaching 10 minutes but never less than 1 minute for performance reasons.
 It is defined in the config file this way: